ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## The JDK Flow API

 Reactive Streams started to be supported in JDK 9 in the form of the Flow API.
 The _java.util.concurrent.Flow_ class contains the _Publisher_, _Subscriber_, _Subscription_, _Processor _nested interfaces, which are 100% semantically equivalent to their respective Reactive Streams counterparts.
-Reactive Streams contains the _org.reactivestreams.FlowAdapters _class, which is a bridge between the Reactive Streams API in the _org.reactivestreams_ package and the JDK Flow API.
+Reactive Streams contains the _org.reactivestreams.FlowAdapters _class, which is a bridge between the Reactive Streams API in the _org.reactivestreams_ package and the JDK Flow API in the _java.util.concurrent.Flow_ class.
 The only implementation of the Reactive Streams specification that JDK provides so far is the _java.util.concurrent.SubmissionPublisher_ class that implements the _Publisher_ interface.

 ### SubmissionPublisher